deconst/deconst-docs/developing/architecture.rst

     Accept HTTP requests from users.
 Map the requested :term:`presented URL` to :term:`content ID` using the latest known version of the content mapping within the control repository, then access the requested :term:`metadata envelope` using the :term:`content service`.
 Inject the envelope into an appropriate :term:`template` and send the final HTML back in an HTTP response.

+  nginx
+    Reverse proxy that accepts requests from off of the host, terminates TLS, and delegates to the local :term:`presenter` and :term:`content service`.

 Lifecycle of an HTTP Request
 ----------------------------